Start of main content

 The content is important from a practical point of view and you not only cover the existing problems / solutions, but also share your experience.

 You have experience and have completed projects in the field in question.
-The topic of your presentation is technically sound.
+The topic of your presentation is sound.
 You have a good understanding of what you are talking about and have been involved in the implementation of the project you are describing.

 Originality

-There is technical novelty in your session; the content either hasn’t been published before or presents a well-known topic / problem in a different light.
+There is novelty in your session; the content either hasn’t been published before or presents a well-known topic / problem in a different light.